akash-network/docs/guides/deploy.md

 echo $AKASH_ACCOUNT_ADDRESS
 ```

-Note that if you close your Terminal window this variable will not bee saved.
+Note that if you close your Terminal window this variable will not be saved.

 ## Step 3.
 Fund your Account